ethhub-io/ethhub/docs/questions-about-ethereum/why-do-you-have-to-pay-to-use-ethereum.md

-title: Why do you have to pay to use Ethereum?
+title: Why do you have to pay to use Ethereum? - EthHub
 description: Every transaction that occurs on the Ethereum network requires computational resources.

 # Why do you have to pay to use Ethereum?